vetskiver/timetabled/README.md

 ## Website Preview

-Here are some screenshots of the website:
+Here is a screenshot of the website:

 ### Calendar View
 ![Calendar View](src/assets/calendar-view.png)